HarryHenryGebel/server-configuration/README.md

 Servers should generally be left using UTC as their local timezone.
-In this way, logs can easily be compared even though the servers are physically located in different time zones that the administrator or other managed servers.
-UTC is the standard time of the internet.
+In this way, logs can easily be compared even though the servers are physically located in different time zones than the administrator or other managed servers.
+UTC is the standard time zone of the internet.

-<a id="org4d00281"></a>
+<a id="orgc946278"></a>

 ### NTP service - sync time only

 Debian comes configured to automatically keep it's clock synced to the current time using the existing NTP network.
 No additional configuration is necessary.
-Systems that are configured only as a client of the NTP network can safely be operated with a single time source, as if the source is lost the default configuration can usually correct for clock drift sufficiently until the source becomes available again.
+Systems which do not function as pool servers do not require their time to be as accurate as those that do, therefore systems that are configured only as a client of the NTP network can safely be operated with a single time source, as if the source is lost the default configuration can usually correct for clock drift sufficiently until the source becomes available again.

-<a id="orgf7abf4d"></a>
+<a id="org385ae74"></a>

 ### NTP service - join the pool of public NTP servers